jbouwh/omnikdatalogger/docker/README.md

 # omnik-data-logger
 > The `Docker` way
+## NOTE: Docker support is not yet available !!

-This directory contains all artefacts to run the `omnik-data-logger` as a `Docker` container.
+This directory contains all artefacts to run the `omnikdatalogger` as a `Docker` container.

 Use the included `Makefile` to build and push the `Docker` image yourself.